chaaaaun/cvwo-assignment/README.md

 ## Building from source

-View the `README`s respective subdirectories for instructions to build the app from the source code.
+View the `README`s in the respective subdirectories for instructions to build the app from the source code.